fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

 * Publish your site.
 You can use GitHub pages or one of the other ways of publishing that I'll show this week (Netlify or Vercel).
 * Make sure to commit and push latest to GitHub repo.
+* Make sure to provide a link to the repo and the site in the assignment hand-in in teams.
+Also include a screenshot of the site and the design you used for inspiration.

 ### For next week